22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Every fall, the Chicago Architecture Center (111 E Wacker St) hosts Open House Chicago, a free public event that allows anybody to take a self-guided architecture tour through the most iconic buildings in the city.

-Take an adventure through architecture and history trails, take advantage of talks and programming by experts, and get incredible behind-the-scenes access to amazing buildings.
+Take an adventure through architecture and history trails, attend talks and programming by experts, and get incredible behind-the-scenes access to amazing buildings.

 Do you still want more architectural goodness?